emace593/dreamhouse_public/README.md

 public_data_urls.txt: location of dataset available for download from Google Cloud

-part1.ipynb: numerical vs. visual regression models for housing costs
+part1.ipynb: numerical vs. visual regression models for housing costs (run this notebook first; it downloads data necessary for part 2)

 part2.ipynb: DC-GAN to generate images of homes (based on https://www.tensorflow.org/tutorials/generative/dcgan)